Top Quality Sony FE Lens Sets

 (Set cost: US$5500)

 There's not a dud among those.
 All very compelling lenses.
 And if you don't need the longer telephoto range, just sub in the 70-200mm f/4, which is a very competent performer.
-Some of you might opt for the fast Tamron set, instead, but I don't like the transition points (28mm, 75mm).
-I also don't see the versatility in 28-75mm I do in 24-105mm, particularly considering just how good the 24-105mm lens really is.
+Some of you might opt for the fast (f/2.8) Tamron zoom set, instead, but I don't like the transition points (28mm, 75mm).
+I also don't see the versatility in 28-75mm that I do in 24-105mm, particularly considering just how good the 24-105mm lens really is.

 (Set cost: US$9500)